kielzor/kd-tunes-to-trot-to/README.md

 ## This application was made with React, Redux, Router, CSS, and Javascript.
 It was tested with Enzyme and Jest.

+### To run this application, run npm install and npm start in the terminal.
+It should open on localhost3000.

 <img width="1440" alt="screen shot 2018-09-18 at 12 59 15 pm" src="https://user-images.githubusercontent.com/38475249/45711428-c448a480-bb46-11e8-89f7-25a833763799.png">

 <img width="1440" alt="screen shot 2018-09-18 at 1 30 10 pm" src="https://user-images.githubusercontent.com/38475249/45711500-007c0500-bb47-11e8-9633-514c26ab8bd4.png">